chinapedia/wikipedia.ko/Page/모듈:Hatnote_list.md

-> This article is converted from Wikipedia: [:Hatnote list](https://ko.wikipedia.org/wiki/:Hatnote_list).
+> This article is converted from Wikipedia: [모듈:Hatnote list](https://ko.wikipedia.org/wiki/모듈:Hatnote_list).

 -----